astronomer/docs/astro/create-and-link-connections.md

 :::tip

 By default, connections can't be exported locally.
-However, if you want to work with connections locally, the Organization Owner can enable **Environment Secrets Fetching** in the Cloud UI.
-See [Import and export Airflow connections from the Cloud UI](import-export-connections-variables.md#from-the-cloud-ui).
+However, if you want to work with connections locally, the Organization Owner can enable [**Environment Secrets Fetching**](organization-settings.md#configure-environment-secrets-fetching-for-the-astro-environment-manager) in the Cloud UI.

 :::